xonsh.xontribs#

 Return xontrib definitions lazily.

-xonsh.xontribs.prompt_xontrib_install(names: List[str])[source]#
+xonsh.xontribs.prompt_xontrib_install(names: list[str])[source]#

 Returns a formatted string with name of xontrib package to prompt user